PaloAltoNetworks/pan-os-upgrade-assurance/docs_markdown/api/snapshot_compare.md

 The generic method to compare two snapshots of a given type.
 It is meant to fit most of the comparison cases.
 It is capable of calculating both - a difference between two snapshots and the change count in the elements against a given threshold.
 The 1\ :sup:`st` calculation is done by the :meth:`.calculate_diff_on_dicts` method, the 2\ :sup:`nd` - internally.

 The changed elements count does not compare the count of elements in each snapshot.
 This value represents the number of actual changes, so elements added, missing and changed.
-This is compared against the number of elements in the left snapshot as this one is usually the 1st one taken and it&#x27;s treated as a source of truth.
+This is compared against the number of elements in the left snapshot as this one is usually the 1st one taken and it's treated as a source of truth.

 The changed elements count is presented as a percentage.
 In scenarios where the right snapshot has more elements then the left one, it can give values greater than 100%.